lwade/euca-wiki/AWS-compatibility.md

 ## <font color="green">Green: Just Works</font>

 Green means a service "just works".
-Pointing region and credential variables of the service to a properly-configured Eucalyptus results in a perfectly working service.
+Pointing region and credential variables of the service to a properly-configured Eucalyptus results in a near-perfectly working service.

 ## <font background="black" color="yellow">Yellow: Works with Tweaks</font>